-- Special Health Concerns: If your child has any special medical needs, these also need to be addressed with the school.
-Cheryl Smoot, School Health Consultant at the Minnesota Department of Health, suggests parents consider the following questions: If your child is on medications, does he or she need them at school?
+If your child has any special medical needs, these also need to be addressed with the school.
+Cheryl Smoot, school health consultant at the Minnesota Department of Health, suggests parents consider the following questions: If your child is on medications, does he or she need them at school?
 Do you have an order from the medical care provider?
 What information and forms do you have to provide to the school?
 Is the medication in a clearly labeled bottle?
 Smoot also adds, "If the child has or needs a health and/or an emergency care plan at school, this should be in place before the school year begins, or discussions should begin before school starts."

-- Good fuel for a healthy body: A healthy breakfast is an important start to a day of learning.
-Keep quick and healthy options on hand—whole-grain breads and cold cereals, quick oatmeal and hot cereals, yogurt, cottage cheese, fruit etc. to ensure breakfast time goes smoothly.
-And don't forget lunch—easy-to-carry veggies, fruits, dairy products, lean meats, whole grains and wholesome snacks will help keep the energy – and attention - levels high throughout the afternoon.
+A healthy breakfast is an important start to a day of learning.
+Keep quick, healthy options on hand—whole-grain breads and cold cereals, quick oatmeal and hot cereals, yogurt, cottage cheese, fruit etc. to ensure breakfast time goes smoothly.
+And don't forget lunch—easy-to-carry veggies, fruits, dairy products, lean meats, whole grains and wholesome snacks will help keep the energy, and attention, high through the afternoon.

-- Weigh the backpack: Experts recommend that a child's backpack weigh no more than 10-15% of his or her body weight, in order to reduce the chance of back pain or injury.
-Kids' backpacks can cause back, shoulder, and neck pain when they're too heavy and worn for numerous hours throughout the day.
+Experts recommend that a child's backpack weigh no more than 10 to 15 percent of his body weight, to reduce the chance of back pain or injury.
+Kids' backpacks can cause back, shoulder and neck pain when they're too heavy and worn for numerous hours throughout the day.
 The American Academy of Orthopaedic Surgeons recommends choosing a lightweight or rolling backpack that has two wide, padded shoulder straps and a padded back, as well as a waist strap.

-- Reduce first-day anxiety: Many kids, especially those entering school for the first time (or those switching schools), experience some anxiety about the first day of school.
+Many kids, especially those entering school for the first time and those switching schools, experience some anxiety about the first day of school.
 Parents can help ease this by talking about what to expect on the first day, choosing a special outfit to wear, and packing lunch and the backpack with all necessary supplies the evening before.

 Parents should also make sure that emergency phone numbers on file at school are up-to-date, and that the school nurse or your child's teacher has the necessary instructions for any condition that your child might need special care for (asthma, allergies, etc.).